The Data Train Team

 Dr. Antonie Haas

-Scientific data and research results are often understandable for experts only.
-Visualization transforms numbers in symbols or graphics and has the ability to decode complex interrelations even to non-experts.
+In her work, she often experiences that scientific data and research results are often understandable for experts only.
+Here, visualization is key: it transforms numbers in symbols or graphics and has the ability to decode complex interrelations even to non-experts.

 Dr. Jan-Ocko Heuer